brianach/wells/README.md

 ## User Stories

 Each user story has its own Agile task.
 In this way the implementation and the testing is integrated as one.
-A taks may have dependencies which must be complete or in place in order for the current task to be completed.
+A task may have dependencies which must be in place in order for the current task to be completed.
 An example of this is shown here.

 <details>
 <summary>Agile-Task</summary>